chb/clinical-trials-app/README.md

 The patient's demographics (gender, age, location and picture, if available) are shown atop.
 > Need to determine how/if to show problems, meds, ...

-A query for all trials being performed in the area is then performed against Lilly's API with the respective restrictions.
+A query for all trials being performed in the area is then performed against TrialReach's API with the respective restrictions.
 The trial's target profile is compared against the patient data to determine the patient's preliminary eligibility.
 > Need to ensure that all trials are included in the initial list